Njoxpy/react-learning-journey/tutorials/basics/day_3.md

 - Using Functional Updates: Explain when you would use functional updates with useState and provide an example.

 - State Management Best Practices: Discuss best practices for managing state with useState in React functional components.

+##### Click Events Questions

+- How can you prevent the default behavior of a click event in React?
+- How would you pass additional data or parameters to the event handler function when handling a click event?
+- What is event delegation in React, and how does it relate to handling click events?
+- Explain the difference between using arrow functions and regular functions for event handlers in React.
+- How can you conditionally handle a click event based on certain conditions in your component's state or props?
+- What are the potential performance implications of attaching too many click event handlers in a React application, and how can you mitigate them?
+- How does event bubbling work in React, and how can you use it to handle click events efficiently?
+- What are some common patterns for handling click events in React functional components?
+- How does the synthetic event system in React differ from native browser events, and what advantages does it offer?
+- Explain the concept of event pooling in React and its significance in managing memory usage when handling multiple events.